Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 One of the most important decisions you must make—and also the hardest—is where exactly to put your outdoor lighting.
 Start by first looking at your combined outdoor spaces.
 How big or how small is the area?
 Are you planning to light the entirety of your space or just parts of it?

 Evaluate neighboring light sources.
-This includes moonlight, as well as the impact of light emitted from street lights and nearby houses.
-In urban or suburban areas, these light sources may be significant and should inform your decisions for landscape lighting effects.
+This includes moonlight and the impact of light emitted from street lights and nearby houses.
+These light sources may be significant in urban or suburban areas and should inform your decisions for landscape lighting effects.

-In a neighborhood with many nearby homes, you have to vary lighting fixture types and intensities more for aesthetic effects than for security.
+In a neighborhood with many nearby homes, you must vary lighting fixture types and intensities more for aesthetic effects than security.
 Therefore, your outdoor lighting should focus on dramatic effects such as shadows, focal points, and the home’s architectural features.

 #2.
 Prioritize Activities with Intentional Lighting Effects